 The Blue Hill Troupe was born the summer of 1924, when Dr. and Mrs. Seth Milliken decided to try and protect their children from the dangerous influences of the Roaring Twenties by having them put on a production of HMS Pinafore.
 That first Troupe Pinafore was performed on the deck of the Millikens’ yacht, lit from land by automobile headlights and accompanied by music school students, perched with piano and violins on a nearby yacht.

 The Troupe moved to New York in 1926, and, with the exception of 1929, has performed a G&S operetta every year ever since.
-All proceeds since 1928—nearly $3 million, $2.5 million in the last 25 years alone, raised through ticket sales, program advertising and special events—have benefited a New York City charity.
+All proceeds since 1928—adjusted for inflation, nearly $9 million—raised through ticket sales, program advertising and special events, have benefited a New York City charity.

 Over the years, more instruments were added to the original piano and strings; so that we now perform the original Sullivan scores with full orchestra support.
 One-night stands have stretched by steps to the present two-weekend performance schedule, usually with an additional road show some weeks later.